Consequences of No Police Report After a Car Accident in Georgia

 Following a car accident, you may feel like your mind and body are spinning—you and others involved are likely gauging damages and personal injuries, finding a safe place away from traffic, and calling emergency services for police intervention.

-While the aftermath of an auto accident can feel overwhelming, it’s critical to remember to file a police report to avoid fines, imprisonment, or license suspension.
+While the aftermath of an auto accident can feel overwhelming, it's critical to file a police report to avoid fines, imprisonment, or license suspension.
 In Georgia, police reports are often mandatory.
-They can also serve as a key piece of evidence for your Georgia car accident lawyer if you decide to pursue a car accident settlement, file an insurance claim, or seek other financial assistance.
+They also serve as key documentation for your case — Mighty's AI fetches the police report from law enforcement automatically as part of building your case file.

 That’s why we’ve compiled this guide to steer you in the right direction in regards to post-crash procedures and the importance of car accident reports in Georgia.